wsor4035/dev.luanti.org/content/mapgen/features.md

 * Dungeons are hollow underground structures.
 Many pathways and stairs connect a complex system of rooms.
 * The nodes used by dungeons are defined in biome definitions.
-* Screenshot of a cobblestone dungeon in Minetest Game:
+* *Cobblestone dungeon, as of Minetest Game 0.4.7*
   ![](/images/mapgen/1200px-Dungeon_0.4.7.jpg)

 ### Decorations